dotnet-websharper/docs/content/core/javascript.md

 ### Remoting-specific attributes

 - `Remote` - marks a server-side method for remoting.
-- `RemotingProvider` - on a server side method, specifies a client-side wrapper object that remoting calls will go through.
+- `RemotingProvider` - on a server-side method, specifies a client-side wrapper object that remoting calls will go through.

 ### Bundle-specific attributes